 Each year, the Office of Graduate Alumni Relations recognizes individuals for their dedication to the College of Business through direct service back to the College as a volunteer or through living out the mission of the College in their daily lives.
-The Awards process is now closed for 2016.
+The Awards process is now open for 2017!
+Submit your nomination today!

 DISTINGUISHED ALUMNI AWARD

 Recognizes a graduate business alumnus/alumna who has demonstrated achievement in business and a commitment to the Mendoza College of Business through leadership and service to the graduate business community or through living the Mendoza mission of "Asking More of Business" in his or her local community.

 RECENT ALUMNI SERVICE AWARD

 Recognizes a graduate business alumnus/alumna who graduated within the past 7 years and has demonstrated commitment to the Mendoza College of Business or to the Mendoza mission of "Asking More of Business" through local service to the community.